Ville en Fête

 The night Parade | La parade de nuit

 Every night, a poetic and dreamlike Parade de nuit will finish off the day.
-From the Jardin Doret to Entre-deux-Villes at 9.30 pm on days of the daytime main show, and from the Arena to Entre-deux-Villes at 11.45 pm on days of the nightly shows, it will bring together 30 some-odd actor-performers who will hold a musical parade with illuminated costumes that evoke the seasons of the winemakers.
+From the Jardin Doret to Entre-deux-Villes at 9.30 pm on days of the daytime main show, and from the Arena to Entre-deux-Villes at 11.45 pm on days of the nightly shows (except the 18th July, where it will depart at 10.45 pm outside the Arena), it will bring together 30 some-odd actor-performers who will hold a musical parade with illuminated costumes that evoke the seasons of the winemakers.

 Some 60 Marmousets, adult costumed actor-performers, will welcome and inform visitors in various places of the Ville en Fête.
 Embodying the festival and its region, the Marmousets carry tall poles topped by figures that represent elements of the festival poster.
 The Marmosets are as old as the Fête des Vignerons itself: at the beginning of the festival, celebrations and parades were sometimes prohibited by the Bernese who occupied the canton of Vaud back then.
 In defiance, the winemakers created the “Marmousets”, small figurines with effigies of the winemakers’ hands and tools of their trade.

 The first and the largest of all the processions is the Coronation Parade, July 18.
-It will bring together more than 8000 participants around 2 pm, and pass through the city from the Place du Marché to the Tour-de-Peilz, along the lakefront to then arrive at the Vevey train station and return to its departure point at the marketplace.
+It will bring together more than 6000 participants around 2 pm, and pass through the city from the Place du Marché to the Tour-de-Peilz, along the lakefront to then arrive at the Vevey train station through rue d’Italie and rue du Simplon.
 Les Cent Suisses and the Troupe d’Honneur will proceed with the procession walking to the rhythm of the drums.
-Thier fife flutes resonate far ahead to announce the arrivals of the winegrowers, who have just been crowned, prized or distinguished.
+Their fife flutes resonate far ahead to announce the arrivals of the winegrowers, who have just been crowned, prized or distinguished.
 Following them are the Confrérie des Vignerons, but also all the troupes, dancers to starlings, fishermen to master-tailors, with choral and musical harmonies as well as brass bands.

 La Ferme | The Farm